-I carried them for nine months and nursed them for at least as long; went through morning sickness, nausea, a C-section, VBAC, migraine headaches, and major sleep loss for them; got carpal tunnel syndrome and had to completely change my wardrobe —you’d think my kids could at least look like me in some way.
+I carried them for nine months and nursed them for at least as long; went through morning sickness, nausea, a C-section, a VBAC, migraine headaches, and major sleep loss for them; got carpal tunnel syndrome and had to completely change my wardrobe due to weight gain —you’d think my kids could at least look like me in some way.
 Some daily, visual nod to the fact that I AM THEIR MOTHER.
 But in my case and that of many other moms, “it just ain’t so”.
-I mean, there are adoptive moms I know who resemble their children more than I resemble mine.
-Neither one of my kids looks anything like me– not that I would want them to completely, but it would be great if at least one of them had eyes like mine, or maybe the shape of their face…instead, I have to be satisfied with sharing “sort of similar hair color” and “crowded mouth” with Emmie, and “hair thickness” and “excellent teeth enamel quality” with Allison.
+I mean, there are adoptive moms I know who resemble their children more than I resemble mine!!
+Neither one of my kids looks anything like me– not that I would want them to completely, but it would be great if at least one of them had eyes like mine, or maybe the shape of their face…instead, I have to be satisfied with sharing “sort of similar hair color” and “crowded mouth” with my youngest, and “hair thickness” and “excellent teeth enamel quality” with my oldest.
 Nothing else, at least that I can see.
-Allison’s eyes are like Andy’s father’s, her ginger hair color is Andy’s mom’s, ditto for her myriad of freckles, and her face shape is all-Andy.
-Emmie’s eyes, nose and face shape are all-Andy, and she has freckles, too.
+My teen’s eyes are like Andy’s father’s, her ginger hair color is Andy’s mom’s, ditto for her myriad of freckles, and her face shape is all-Andy.
+My tween’s eyes, nose and face shape are all-Andy, and she has freckles, too.

 I just think there’s something nice about family members looking alike, especially when there’s more than one child in a family, with some children favoring the mom, some resembling the dad.
 It’s like a “balanced tribe”.
 My brother and I look like my mom; my sister looks like my dad.
 Andy looks like his mom; his sister looks like his dad.